The Employment Law Review: Germany

 i Act Regulating a General Minimum Wage

-The Act only applies to employees, not the self-employed, trainees or apprentices.
+The Act applies only to employees, not self-employed people, trainees or apprentices.
 An employer who violates the Act by not paying the minimum wage will be subject to a fine.

 ii Working time